 - ½ cup unsweetened applesauce

-- 3 cups fresh or frozen wild blueberries or use regular blueberries
+- 3 cups frozen wild blueberries or use fresh wild blueberries or fresh or frozen regular blueberries

 - 1 Tbsp. cornstarch